Scientific Leader, GlaxoSmithKline

 Fellowship awarded to support work towards a PhD in Biology at Harvard University

-Sze-Ling Ng is currently a scientific investigator at GlaxoSmithKline, working on Immuno-Inflammation drug discovery and development.
-Prior to this, she was a post-doctoral research fellow in the Department of Stem Cell and Regenerative Biology at Harvard University, studying T cell receptors in the autoimmune disease multiple sclerosis.
+She trained as a post-doctoral research fellow in the Department of Stem Cell and Regenerative Biology at Harvard University, studying regulatory T cells in the autoimmune disease multiple sclerosis.

 Sze-Ling received her Ph.D. from the Department of Molecular and Cellular Biology at Harvard University.
-As a graduate student, Sze-Ling studied the role of IKKe in JAK/STAT signaling during the antiviral immune response.
-She received two BS degrees in Biochemistry and Physiology from Michigan State University, and graduated with a perfect 4.0 GPA from the Honors College.
+As a graduate student, she studied the role of IKKe in JAK/STAT signaling during the antiviral immune response.
+Sze-Ling received two BS degrees in Biochemistry and Physiology from Michigan State University, and graduated with a perfect 4.0 GPA from the Honors College.

-Sze-Ling has conducted research since the summer after her freshman year and has published in PNAS, Science, Molecular Cell, and Nature Biotechnology.
+Sze-Ling has published in multiple high impact journals such as PNAS, Science, and Molecular Cell.
 She is the recipient of a National Multiple Sclerosis Society Post-doctoral Fellowship, National Science Foundation Graduate Research Fellowship, Bok Center Certificate of Distinction in Teaching, Featherstone Prize, and Michigan State University Board of Trustees Award.

 Sze-Ling aspires to conduct research that will benefit society, and to encourage youth to pursue a higher education and science-related careers.
 She has taught various students, led several organizations, and performed service work.